AbstractSDK/abstract/framework/docs/src/3_framework/3_architecture.md

 The account's architecture centers around **configurable programmability**.
 In other words, how can one configure the account (install applications, set permissions, etc.) to enable users and developers to easily customize it to do what they want?
-Let's see how the account architecture achieves this.

 Let's dive deeper into the two components of the Abstract Account.